MindscapeHQ/raygun4maui/README.md

 ## Version 1.1.0
 This provider currently supports all Crash Reporting features that are supported by [Raygun4Net](https://raygun.com/documentation/language-guides/dotnet/crash-reporting/net-core/) as well as ILogger logging.

+**Currently this package has only been tested on Windows, iOS, and Android.
+MacOS may produce unexpected behavior.
+If you have any questions or concerns, please [contact support](https://raygun.com/about/contact) for additional assitance.**

 ---

 ## Installation